00sapo/python-dust/README.md

 ## Why?

-1. People interested in your research may not be able to code, you should try to simplify technicalities as much as possible
+1. People interested in your research may not be able to code
-2. Young users that are used to run code from tools like conda, pycharm, visual studio, jupyter, etc., often don't know how to set up the dependencies to run your code while using only the terminal
+2. Young users often don't know how to set up the dependencies to run your code
-3. You want to use specific versions that not available on the platform you're using (e.g. a server, Google Colab, Paperspace Gradient, etc.)
+3. You want to use specific versions that are not available on the platform you're using (e.g. a server, Google Colab, Paperspace Gradient, etc.)
-4. You want your specific setup in the fastest possible way, without waiting for reinstalling all tools and dependencies at each machine restart (e.g. Google Colab, Paperspace Gradient, etc.)
+4. You want your specific setupalways ready at each Colab/Gradient startup
-5. While `pip` is improving and is now able to do backtracking, it doesn't ensure a lock file (requirements.txt) always up-to-date, nor the ability to convert your code to a standalone pypi module uploadable to pypi.org
-6. Conda is slow and covers only a few packages, poetry and Pipenv are slow, pip-tools reinvent the standard
+5. You want that other researchers can easily use your code

 ## Tutorial